Azure/terraform-azurerm-compute/README.md

   - set one key by setting a path in ssh_key variable. e.g "joey_id_rsa.pub"
   - set shh_key and add zero or more files paths in extra_ssh_keys variable e.g. ["ross_id_rsa.pub", "rachel_id_rsa.pub"] (since v3.8.0)

+4 - You can install custom certificates / secrets on the virtual machine from Key Vault by using the variable `os_profile_secrets`.

+The variable accepts a list of maps with the following keys:

+* source_vault_id : The ID of the Key Vault Secret which contains the encrypted Certificate.
+* certificate_url : The certificate  URL in Key Vault
+* certificate_store : The certificate store on the Virtual Machine where the certificate should be added to (Windows Only).

+In the below example we use the data sources `azurerm_key_vault` and `azurerm_key_vault_certificate` to fetch the certificate information from Key Vault and add it to `windowsservers` via `os_profile_secrets` parameter.

 ```hcl
 provider "azurerm" {
   features {}